briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 I want to more hands on experience this time around taking photos and testing this recipe, so I'm just going to make three variations of this recipe in a larger quantity!

+Additionally, given how hectic the kitchen can be, I'm also going to play with the ordering and descriptions of instructions to make the recipes easier to follow on the spot.

 ## Strategy

 #### Cornstarch Recipe (r01a)
 | Instruction | Amount
 |-|-|
+|Bri *mixture 1* then let cool | .025 cup lemon juice, .125 cup cornstarch
-|Combine *mixture 1* – sugar and water | 1 tbsp + .5 tsp sugar, .25 tsp water
+|Combine *mixture 2* – sugar and water | 1 tbsp + .5 tsp sugar, .25 tsp water
 |Bring mixture 1 to a boil, then to 290º F| X
-|Boil *mixture 2* – lemon juice and corn starch | .025 cup lemon juice, .125 cup cornstarch
 |Stir mixture 2 into mixture 1 until smooth | X
 |Pour into greased parchment and chill | X
 |Soak in alcohol then dry|X|
 |Roll in citric acid and sugar | 4:1 citric acid to sugar
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTQxOTExOTUsMTc5NTYxOTkwN119
+eyJoaXN0b3J5IjpbMjE2MzE0MzA2LDE3OTU2MTk5MDddfQ==
 -->